The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 For students with significant anxiety about errors, introduce pretesting gradually and ensure framing emphasises the learning function rather than the assessment function.
 As students experience pretesting benefits without negative consequences, comfort typically increases.

-Pretesting Plus Retrieval Practice
+Pretesting Plus Retrieval Practise

 Pretesting Plus Elaboration